Gibbs sampling for mixtures in order of appearance: the ordered allocation sampler: Introduction

-In this paper we contribute both methodologically and computationally to these longstanding issues by developing a novel conditional Gibbs sampling method, named the \textit{ordered allocation sampler}.
-We use in depth the theory of species sampling priors set forth in \citet{Pit:95,Pit:96,Pit:96ims}, in a way that, to the best of our knowledge, has not been done before in posterior sampling.
-The key idea is to work with the mixture components in the random order in which they are discovered.
-This one corresponds to size-biased ordered weights, which admit a simple stick-breaking representation for mixing priors like the Dirichlet process \citep{Fer:73} and its two-parameter generalization, the Pitman-Yor process \citep{Pit:Yor:97,Ish:Jam:01}.
-We replace the traditional augmentation scheme with {\it ordered allocation variables} that induce a partition of the observations in the least element order \citep{Pit:95}.
-The first advantage of our proposal is that, since $n$ data points can not be generated from more than $n$ distinct components, at most the sampler needs to update the first $n$ components in order of appearance.
+In this paper we contribute both methodologically and computationally to mitigate these issues by developing a novel conditional Gibbs sampling method named the \textit{ordered allocation sampler}.
+The sampler works with the mixture components in the random order in which they are discovered.
+To derive it we use in depth the theory of species sampling models set forth in \citet{Pit:95,Pit:96,Pit:96ims} where, in particular, it is established that the law of the weights in order of appearance corresponds to the distribution of the weights that is invariant under size-biased permutations.
+This one admits a simple stick-breaking representation for the Dirichlet and the Pitman-Yor processes.
+Working with this specific rearrangement of mixture components allows us to exploit a (conditional) prediction rule in the sampler.
+Thus, it bears similarities with marginal methods such as the fact that mixing takes place in the space of partitions and not in the space of cluster's labels as it occurs in other conditional samplers \citep{Port:etal:06}.
+Empirical studies confirm that this endows our sampler with nice mixing properties.
+A second major advantage of our proposal is that, since $n$ data points can not be generated from more than $n$ distinct components, at most the sampler needs to update the first $n$ components in order of appearance.
 This is especially relevant for infinite mixture models as it avoids truncation.
-In particular, for Pitman-Yor processes with slowly decaying weights, our sampler proves very convenient computationally wise.
-A second major advantage is that marginalization over the weights in order of appearance yields exactly the EPPF.
+In particular, for Pitman-Yor processes with slowly decaying weights, our sampler proves to be very convenient computationally wise.
+A third important consequence is that marginalization over the weights in order of appearance yields exactly the {\it exchangeable partition probability function} \citep[EPPF][]{Pit:96ims}.
 For mixtures with random dimension, this translates to a simple way of updating the number of components without resorting to a reversible jump step.
-A third important consequence of working with components in order of appearance concerns the mixing properties of the sampler.
-The restricted support of the ordered allocation variables forces the sampler to search in the space of partitions ordered according to the least element.
-In particular, just as in marginal methods, sampling occurs in the space of equivalence classes generated by the ties among standard allocation variables.
-In fact, empirical studies confirm that the algorithm outperforms existing conditional samplers and compares well with marginal ones.
+Finally, as other conditional methods, the ordered allocation sampler allows direct inference on the mixing distribution and can be adapted to a wide range of mixing priors.